ib729/stuco/README.md

 - [Troubleshooting](docs/troubleshooting.md): Common issues and solutions.
 - [Changelog](docs/changelog.md): Release notes.

+## Community

+We strive to create a welcoming and inclusive environment for all contributors.
+Please read our [Code of Conduct](CODE_OF_CONDUCT.md) before participating in our community.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+**Last updated: November 11, 2025**